Male injured in overnight shooting in Chesapeake

 According to police, the first call came in just before 3 a.m. this morning.

-When officers arrived on scene, they located a male suffering from a gunshot wound.
-The male was transported to a local hospital for treatment.
+When officers arrived on scene, they found a male suffering from a gunshot wound.
+The victim was sent to a local hospital for treatment.

-10 On Your Side is working to learn more about the severity of the victim’s injuries.
+10 On Your Side is working to learn more about the age of the victim and the severity of his injuries.

 There is no suspect information at this time.